lakshmi25npathi/Finance-Rasa-Chatbot/README.md

 # rasa train

-To run the model first we have to run actions
+To run the model first we have to run actions in CLI

 # rasa run actions